|Hixon, Mark||University of Hawaii||Principal Investigator|

 |butt||butting behavior exhibited (1=Yes 0=No): contact with the caudal fin while hovering in place directly next to the bottle||unitless|

 |continuous_attack||continuous attacking behavior exhibited (1=Yes 0=No): repeatedly charging the bottle multiple times||unitless|

 |End Date|| |

-Reefs were surveyed near the Cape Eleuthera Institute, Eleuthera Bahamas during the summer of 2012 as part of the project "Ecological Release and Resistance at Sea: Invasion of Atlantic Coral Reefs by Pacific Lionfish" and "Mechanisms and Consequences of Fish Biodiversity Loss on Atlantic Coral Reefs Caused by Invasive Pacific Lionfish" (NSF OCE-0851162 & OCE-1233027).
+Coral reefs were surveyed/studied near the Cayman Islands during the summers of 2010 and 2011 as part of the projects "Ecological Release and Resistance at Sea: Invasion of Atlantic Coral Reefs by Pacific Lionfish" and "Mechanisms and Consequences of Fish Biodiversity Loss on Atlantic Coral Reefs Caused by Invasive Pacific Lionfish" (NSF OCE-0851162 & OCE-1233027).